thenguyenltv/monadsweeper/README.md

 }
 ```

-## Minesweeper Contract Details
+## Monadsweeper Contract Details

-The Minesweeper contract implements a 9x9 board with 10 mines (size and mineCount can be higher in future update).
+The Monadsweeper contract implements a 9x9 board with 10 mines (size and mineCount can be higher in future update).
 Key features include:

 - **Game Mechanics**: Mines are generated after the first move to ensure fairness.
 - **Bit Manipulation**: Each cell's state is stored in a single `uint8` for gas efficiency.